undark-lab/swyft/docs/source/swyft.rst

 Overview
 --------

-With *swyft* our goal is to provide a general, flexible, reliable and practical tool for solving hard Bayesian parameter inference problems in physics and astronomy.  *swyft* uses a specific flavor of simulation-based neural inference techniques (truncated marginal neural ratio estimation [1]), that offers multiple advantages over established Markov Chain based methods, or other simulation-based neural approaches.
+With *swyft* :cite:p:`miller2020simulation` our goal is to provide a general, flexible, reliable and practical tool for solving hard Bayesian parameter inference problems in physics and astronomy.  *swyft* uses a specific flavor of simulation-based neural inference techniques called Truncated Marginal Neural Ratio Estimation :cite:p:`miller2021truncated`, that offers multiple advantages over established Markov Chain based methods, or other simulation-based neural approaches.
+It is based on the technique presented in :cite:t:`hermans2020likelihood`.

 - *swyft* directly estimates marginal posteriors, which typically requires far less simulation runs than estimating the full joint posterior.